beberlei/composer-monorepo-plugin/README.md

     Note: this project is experimental.
 Please provide feedback!

-A complementary tool to Composer to manage monolithic project repositories in PHP.
+Fiddler introduces a maintainable approach to managing dependencies for multiple packages in a single repository, without losing the benefits of having explicit dependencies for each separate package.

-Monolithic repositories managed with Fiddler have two kinds of packages:
+Repositories managed with Fiddler contain two kinds of packages:

 1. Composer packages defined by a single global `composer.json`.
 2. Many Fiddler packages in sub-folders of the project, each with its own